 In the JAMA study, the average age of individuals who developed ARDS was 58 years compared with 48 years in those who did not develop ARDS.
 In short, the questions surrounding hypertension and COVID-19 risk need further investigation.

 For people with hypertension, doctors sometimes prescribe angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs).
 These medications belong to a group of drugs called renin-angiotensin-aldosterone system (RAAS) antagonists.

 These drugs inhibit the RAAS and interrupt activity at a receptor called ACE2.
 Scientists have shown that SARS-CoV-2 binds to ACE2 receptors to facilitate its entry into lung cells.
 This coincidence raises some intriguing questions.

 There is some evidence that ACE inhibitors and ARBs increase the number of ACE2 receptors.
 As the authors explain, this “could theoretically increase the binding of SARS-CoV-2 to the lung and its pathophysiological effects, leading to greater lung injury.”
 In other words, if these drugs increase the number of entry points for the virus, they might cause more severe symptoms.

 However, in opposition to this theory, some

 If this is the case, the drugs “could diminish the potential for development of either acute respiratory distress syndrome, myocarditis, or acute kidney injury, which can occur in COVID-19 patients.”

-In fact, some researchers have suggested ARBs as a potential treatment for COVID-19.
+In fact, some researchers have

 Other researchers have proposed soluble ACE2 as a therapy.
 As SARS-CoV-2 binds to ACE2 receptors, increased levels of circulating ACE2 might help “mop up” the virus, preventing it from reaching the lungs and other organs that bear the ACE2 receptor.